AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 ### Other use-cases

 We don't need to limit ourselves to the `transfer` function, we can use the same scheme for any function that requires authentication.
 For example, for authenticating to burn or shield assets or to vote in a governance contract or perform an operation on a lending protocol.

+### Next Steps

+Check out the [developer documentation](./../../../dev_docs/contracts/resources/common_patterns/authwit.md) to see how to implement this in your own contracts.